Trusted WordPress tutorials, when you need them most.

 That’s where Google Analytics comes in.

 Analytics allow you to make decisions based on real data.
 For example, you can track website visitors and see the content that gets the most engagement.
-You can then create more of this popular content.
+You can then create more popular content.

 An example of Google Analytics data